sethvincent/ghost-skeletheme/README.md

 ## Why

-This starter theme makes use these three css modules to ease the development process:
+This starter theme makes use of these three css modules to ease the development process:

-- [npm-css](https://github.com/defunctzombie/npm-css), a module for `@import`ing css from the `node_modules` folder.
+- [rework-npm-cli](https://github.com/sethvincent/rework-npm-cli), a module for `@import`ing css from the `node_modules` folder using rework-npm.
 - [myth](https://github.com/segmentio/myth), a preprocessor module that generates cross-browser css based on [rework](https://github.com/reworkcss/rework).
 - [clean-css](https://github.com/GoalSmashers/clean-css), a module that minifies css files.